Zürich Rose Fountains with Map (2026)

 If you buy something through a link here, we may earn a commission.
 See our disclosure policy.
 Note that prices and opening times may change without notice.

-In the week leading up to Easter, the Reformierte Kirche church in Zürich fills several fountains full of roses.
 Their motto is “Ohne Dornen kein Rosen”, that is “without thorns, no roses,” giving hope in a world full of difficult times.

 When to visit the fountains